 to genetics, forensics and surgery technology, the St. Louis region is in the heart

 of the rapidly developing BioBelt corridor and provides top career options for Nurse

 - Webster’s Nurse Anesthesia students consistently hold a 95% pass rate for first-time CRNA board exams and a 100% overall pass rate.

-- Faculty hold PhDs and are specialists in their content areas.
+- Full-time Faculty hold PhD's and are specialists in their content areas.
 They share a passion for education and a commitment to learning.

 - CRNA faculty maintain active clinical practices, reinforcing their hands-on expertise with cutting edge advancements in the field of anesthesia.